We Specialize in Web Design for Lawyers

 Law Firm Websites as Educational Tools

 Your website should be an educational tool for those in need of legal services.
-Professional Services Marketing has developed hundreds of law firm websites for attorneys across the nation.
+PSM Marketing has developed hundreds of law firm websites for attorneys across the nation.
 Through our experience, we’ve learned that potential clients are inquisitive.
 Don’t just tell them what services you provide—show them.
 The best law firm websites include client testimonials, case studies, blog posts, frequently asked questions, informative videos, and myriad other resources.
 Your website shouldn’t be a stagnant “brochure” of services rendered, rather, it’s an organic resource that’s constantly evolving to meet the needs of potential clients.

 One of the biggest mistakes law firms make when it comes to their website is drafting the content themselves.
 Unless your undergraduate degree was in English or Creative Writing, please don’t write your own content.
 Lawyers have a tendency to write like, well…lawyers.
 In many cases, your potential clients will be dealing with a lawyer for the first time.
 Clients don’t want to hear the intricacies of guardianship and conservatorship rules…they want to hear that you understand their personal situation and will work with them from step one.
 They want to know that you are a fierce advocate for their legal needs.